andifalk/secure-oauth2-oidc-workshop/lab3/README.md

 in project [lab1/library-server-complete-custom](../lab1/library-server-complete-custom)

 Then navigate your Java IDE to the __lab3/library-client-credentials-initial__ project and at first explore this project a bit.
-Then start the application by running the class _com.example.library.client.LibraryClientCredentialsInitialApplication_.
+Then start the application by running the class _com.example.library.client.Lab3LibraryClientCredentialsInitialApplication_.

 You will notice that the batch job does complete with a failure status.
 This is because the batch job is not authenticated to import books into the library.